 - With far fewer ads, ad visibility and engagement are way up, along with ad revenue.

-- About.com’s verticals Verywell, The Balance, and Lifewire are all in Comscore’s top ten in their categories .
+- About.com’s verticals Verywell, The Balance, The Spruce, and Lifewire are all in Comscore’s top ten in their categories .

 Along the way, Big Medium also overhauled the company’s entire approach to web development.
 Josh Clark, Brad Frost, and Dan Mall embedded with the Verywell team’s leadership and introduced: